 Each participant completed four consecutive blocks of trials with the avatar stimulus and four consecutive blocks with the arrow stimulus.
 The order of avatar and arrow conditions was counterbalanced across participants.
 Each set of four blocks was preceded by 26 practice trials.
 Accuracy feedback was given during practice trials only.
 Each block of experimental trials comprised: eight self consistent, eight other consistent, 16 self inconsistent, and 16 other inconsistent trials.
 In half of the trials of each of these four principal types the avatar/arrow pointed to the left and in half it pointed to the right.
 Order of presentation was pseudorandomized within each block so that there were no more than three consecutive trials of the same type and direction.
-Half of the trials of each type required a "yes" response and half required a "no" response. perspective ("noninverse no" trials)2; and (c) to ensure that, in spite of this addition, there was an equal number of "yes" and "no" trials within each of the four principal types, we gave participants twice as many inconsistent as consistent trials.
+Half of the trials of each type required a "yes" response and half required a "no" response.

+Thus, our procedure differed from that of Samson et al. (2010, Experiment 1) in three respects: (a) We included an arrow condition as well as an avatar condition; (b) we added inconsistent "no" trials in which the digit did not correspond with the inverse perspective ("noninverse no" trials)2; and (c) to ensure that, in Fn2 spite of this addition, there was an equal number of "yes" and "no" trials within each of the four principal types, we gave participants twice as many inconsistent as consistent trials.
 All previously published studies using the dot perspective task have analyzed "yes" trial performance only.
 The second change listed above, which made inconsistent "no" trials more like consistent "no" trials, was implemented to find out whether any information can be derived from "no" trial performance.
 To equate the number of consistent and inconsistent trials in our "yes" trial analyses, we excluded alternate "yes" trials in the inconsistent condition.